Malavraj9009/Machine_learning_with_python/README.md

 # Machine_learning
-In this repo, i have created the solution for some real world examples using different Machine learning algorithm using Python.
+In this repo, i have created some basic model and also tried to provide the solution for some real world examples using different Machine learning algorithm using Python.